Wine Pairings Beyond Riesling

-Riesling is at the top of my list of favorite varietals and I will defend it til kingdom come, but for goodness sake it cannot be the chosen wine for all “Asian food”.
-I’ll also add that generalizing an entire continent’s vastly diverse cuisines is both lazy and problematic.
-With the thousands of varietals that exist in wine regions across the world, there are plenty of them that will pair very well, if not better, with various cuisines throughout Asia.
-Riesling not only needs a break, it deserves more thoughtful pairings.
+Riesling is at the top of my list of favorite varietals, and I will defend it till kingdom come.
+But for goodness’ sake, it cannot be the go-to wine for all “Asian food.”
+Generalizing an entire continent’s vastly diverse cuisines is not only lazy but also problematic.
+With thousands of varietals grown in wine regions across the world, many pair just as well—if not better—with different cuisines throughout Asia.
+Riesling doesn’t just need a break; it deserves more thoughtful pairings.

-I recently hosted a wine + dinner event with my friend Pao Thampitak, who started the Gaaeng Supper Clubs in Boston.
-I’ve now been to two of Pao’s suppers and can tell you that you will not find menus like these anywhere in the US.
-Each of Pao’s “Episode” dinner focuses on a specific region at a time.
-He studies the history, techniques and ingredients unique to each region.
-Often times reviving recipes from the past.
-For a menu from the region where his family is from, he often calls on his grandmother for recipes she grew up cooking.
-Pao’s love of food and cooking comes from his grandmother who taught him how to cook.
+I recently hosted a wine and dinner event with my friend Pao Thampitak, the founder of Gaaeng Supper Club in Boston.
+I’ve now attended two of Pao’s suppers and can confidently say that you won’t find menus like his anywhere else in the U.S. Each of Pao’s “Episode” dinners focuses on a specific region, diving deep into its history, techniques, and ingredients—often reviving recipes from the past.
+For a menu inspired by the region where his family is from, he consults his grandmother for recipes she grew up cooking.
+His love of food and cooking comes from her, as she was the one who taught him how to cook.

-What you experience is Thai cuisines at their most authentic and traditional representation.
-Layered flavors, aromatics, and textures, all served in family style or Gaaeng (dishes meant for sharing).
+What you experience at his suppers is Thai cuisine in its most authentic and traditional form—layered flavors, bold aromatics, and diverse textures, all served family-style, or gaaeng (dishes meant for sharing).

 “Southern [Thai] food has a distinctive and unique flavor.
 This is because the Southern region used to be a center for maritime trade by merchants from India, China, and Java… The origins of the use of various spices in cooking can still be seen today.” —Pao Thampitak

-I knew that I would not be able to find much on wine pairing for a menu like this.
-In all my years in this industry what I was taught was that Riesling and other sweet whites paired with “Asian food” and aromatic whites with “exotic” notes went with cuisines with “exotic spices”.
+I also knew I wouldn’t find much guidance on wine pairings for a menu like this.
+In all my years in the industry, I’ve been taught that Riesling (usually limited to the off-dry style) and other sweet whites pair well with “Asian food” and that aromatic whites with “exotic” notes complement cuisines with “exotic spices.”

 The menu: Episode 9, “Dear Andaman”